-Result: The text editor opens.
-The editor is divided into three panels:
+The API Designer text editor is divided into panels:

-The left panel lists the files in your project.
+The left panel lists the files and dependencies in your project.

 The stub specification file is listed and set as the root file of the project.
-You can change the name (but not the extension) of this file by right-clicking the three dots to the right of the name and selecting Rename.
+You can change the name (but not the extension) of this file by clicking the overflow menu icon () beside the specification name and selecting Rename.

 The left panel also lists the file

 exchange.json, which is a file that contains metadata required by Anypoint Exchange at the time that you publish your project to Exchange.
 This file is read-only.

 You can create more than one API specification or related file in a single project.
-Click the plus sign in the Files panel to create a new file or click the dots that are next to the plus sign to import a file.
+Click the plus sign in the Files panel to create a new file.

 If you do create more than one specification file, you must specify one of them as the root file of your project.

-The central panel displays the editor in which you create the API specification.
-Appearing in the editor when you create a project or start a new API specification are the first two lines of a specification file in RAML or OAS, depending on which you selected when you created the project.
+The middle panel displays the editor in which you create the API specification.
+Appearing in the editor when you create a project or start a new API specification are the first two lines of an API specification file, depending on which type of specification you select when you created the project.
 You can change these lines (as well as the file extension) if you want to switch from RAML to OAS or vice-versa.

-The right panel lists the types and resources that are in the API specification that is in the central panel.
+The right panel lists the types and resources that are in the API specification that is in the middle panel.

-While working in the editor, you can use a large number of commands to navigate through and manipulate the content of your specification.
-Press F1 at any time to see a list of them.
-The list also displays keyboard shortcuts for most of the commands.
+While working in the editor, you can use a large number of commands to navigate through and manipulate the content of your API specification.
+Press F1 to see a list of these commands, along with keyboard shortcuts for most of the commands.

 You can also perform these tasks: